 Open File allows a previously saved list configuration to be restored.
 When opened, the configuration is loaded into the screens as "the list configuration being viewed/edited", it is not sent to the console.
 When the configuration is ready to be used, select Save to File Load into Desk, and the configuration will be saved and the settings sent to the console.

 Save to File

-This button saves the configuration being viewed/edited without loading it onto the console.
+This button saves the configuration being viewed/edited to C:/omega/cust1/lists without loading it onto the console.